pynashorg/pynashorg.github.com/_posts/2013-02-25-build-a-heroku-like-aws-instance.md

 git push prod master
 ```

-You should now see files under /opt/sucratrend relating to your application.
+You should now see files under /opt/appname relating to your application.
 Now lets install all the
 requirements.
+Some people like to add this to the watchmedo directive in ```/etc/supervisord.conf```.
 ```
 sudo pip install -r /opt/appname/requirements.txt
 ```